colloquet/colloquet.github.io/_posts/2014-05-31-parallax-scrolling-effect.md

 categories: tips
 ---

 On a web page, when the content is scrolling at a different speed from the background image, this causes a 3D effect which is refers to the "Parallax scrolling effect".
-If you want to see it in action, head to [homepage][homepage] and when you scroll, you can see the header's contents is actually moving faster than the background image.
-Its a really subtle and cool effect.
+If you want to see it in action, head to [Smooth Parallax Scrolling][link1].
+Its a really subtle but impressive effect.

 When I was trying to implement this effect on my homepage, I found a lot of tutorials, while they produced the effect I was looking for, they were all laggy and making it a pain to scroll.
 Until I found this: [Smooth Parallax Scrolling][link1].
 The tutorial clearly explain what parallax effect is and provide an excellent example for easy implementation.
 I am not going to copy and paste.
 Basically you can stop reading now and head to the tutorial.
 But I want to share a little tip that will make it even more awesome.